-2005: As part of a ‘round table’ initiative led by WWF which convened world experts on different commodities, different initiatives are born all with the goal of finding more sustainable solutions for farmers, for the environment, and for the future of each sector.
+As part of a ‘round table’ initiative led by WWF (which convened world experts on different commodities) a number of initiatives are born, all with the goal of finding more sustainable solutions for farmers, for the environment, and for the future of each sector.
 The Better Cotton Initiative is one of them, initially supported by a collective of major organisations including adidas, Gap Inc., H&M, ICCO, IFAP, IFC, IKEA, Organic Exchange, Oxfam, PAN UK and WWF.

-2007-2009: Preparation Phase.
 A small BCI team works to generate interest for supply and demand of Better Cotton – cotton produced in a way that is better for farmers and the environment – and secure the interest of organisations across sectors and continents.

-2009: BCI is established as an independent organisation, and publishes the first Better Cotton global standards known as the Better Cotton Production Principles and Criteria (later updated to the Better Cotton Principles and Criteria), the cornerstone of the Better Cotton Standard System.
+BCI is established as an independent organisation and is officially launched.
+The first Better Cotton global standards known as the Better Cotton Production Principles and Criteria (later updated to the Better Cotton Principles and Criteria), the cornerstone of the Better Cotton Standard System, are published.

 BCI enters its expansion phase and focuses efforts on growing Better Cotton supply and demand.
 BCI aims to bring more members onboard, while training more cotton farmers on sustainable growing practices.
 The first harvests of Better Cotton take place in Tajikistan, Turkey and Mozambique.
-The Better Cotton Tracer (later renamed as the Better Cotton Platform) is launched as an online tracking system for BCI members to record all transactions of Better Cotton across the supply chain.
+The Better Cotton Tracer (later renamed as the Better Cotton Platform) is launched as an online tracking system for BCI Members to record all transactions of Better Cotton Claims Units, or ‘credits’, across the supply chain.
 This is the first such system anywhere in the world, tracking a commodity right through the value chain.
-And an open-ended partnership agreement is signed between BCI and Cotton Made in Africa (CmiA) standard (multiple African countries) is benchmarked with the Better Cotton Standard, aligning the two standards means that farmers producing cotton in line with the CmiA standard can also sell their cotton as Better Cotton, helping to increase the global supply of Better Cotton.
+Aid by Trade Foundation’s Cotton Made in Africa (CmiA) standard (multiple African countries) is benchmarked with the Better Cotton Standard, aligning the two standards means that farmers producing cotton in line with the CmiA standard can also sell their cotton as Better Cotton, helping to increase the global supply of Better Cotton.

 Cotton Australia’s myBMP standard (Australia), and ABRAPA’s ABR standard (Brazil) are benchmarked with the Better Cotton Standard, allowing farmers producing cotton in line with the myBMP and ABR standards to also sell their cotton as Better Cotton.
-The first harvests of Better Cotton are completed in Australia and Senegal.
+The first harvests of Better Cotton take place in Australia and Senegal.
 A pilot project is completed in the USA to help increase global supply of Better Cotton.
-Updates to the Better Cotton Tracer mean that end-to-end traceability is now possible for Better Cotton in a closed-loop online environment.
+Updates to the Better Cotton Tracer mean that end-to-end traceability is now possible for Better Cotton Claims Units or ‘credits’ in a closed-loop online environment.
 BCI becomes an Associate Member of ISEAL Alliance, the global membership association for sustainability standards.

-2016-2020: Mainstreaming Phase.
-By 2020 BCI anticipates that Better Cotton will be recognised as a mainstream sustainable commodity, with the Better Cotton Standard System part of day-to-day business in the cotton sector, and with supply and demand driven by the momentum of the market.
-BCI aims to have 5 million Better Cotton farmers producing 8.2 million metric tonnes of Better Cotton by 2020.
+BCI enters its mainstreaming phase and anticipates that by 2020 Better Cotton will be recognised as a mainstream sustainable commodity, with the Better Cotton Standard System part of day-to-day business in the cotton sector, and with supply and demand driven by the momentum of the market.
+BCI aims to have five million licensed BCI Farmers producing 8.2 million metric tonnes of Better Cotton by 2020.
 That’s around 30% of global cotton production.
 The Better Cotton Growth and Innovation Fund launches to identify, support and invest in field-level programmes while fostering the adoption of the Better Cotton Standard System by governments and trade associations.

-Want to be part of getting there?
+Want to be part of a global community transforming cotton production?
 Click here to learn more about becoming a member.